 The Mountain View Police Department offers one or two shred days per year as part of their Community Engagement Program since 2017.
 For information about their events visit facebook.com/mountainviewpolicedepartment

 If you miss these events and do not have a personal shredding machine at home, there are a few options:

 If you use a personal shredder at home, put shredded papers in paper bags, stapled shut, to prevent shreds from littering the neighborhood when your cart is collected.
 Put the bag under the mixed paper lid (grey).
 If you live in an apartment, put the bag in the Mixed Paper cart.

 Arbor Day is typically held on the second Saturday in March and offers many public awareness and educational opportunities in advance of Earth Day.
 The City's Community Services Department hosts the Arbor Day event annually.

 America Recycles Day is held on November 15th annually with many events taking place on the weekend near that date.
 Visit America Recycles Day to find an event near you.
 Sign a pledge card to Learn & Act:

-The annual Citywide Garage Sale is usually held on the first weekend in May at homes throughout Mountain View.
+The annual Citywide Garage Sale is usually the first weekend in May at homes throughout Mountain View.
 Registration begins in March and ends near the end of April each year.
-This event is sponsored by the City's Solid Waste & Recycling Division of Public Works.
+This free event is sponsored by the City's Recycling and Zero Waste Section of Public Works.
 Visit www.mountainview.gov/garagesale or call 650-903-6311 for more information.

 National River Clean Up is held annually on the third Saturday in May.